Hpauric/hpauric.github.io/_drafts/2017-09-05-Entity-Framework.md

 public virtual ICollection<Equipment> Equipment { get; set; }
 ```

 The `Equipment` property is a navigation property.
 Navigation properties hold other entities that are related to this entity.
 In this case, the `Equipment` property of a `Student` entity will hold all of the `Equipment` entities that are related to that Student entity.
 In other words, if a given `Student` row in the database has two related `Equipment` rows (rows that contain that student's primary key value in their StudentID foreign key column), that `Student` entity's `Equipment` navigation property will contain those two `Equipment` entities.

+Navigation properties are typically defined as virtual so that they can take advantage of an Entity Framework feature called lazy loading.